AB InBev: Grupo Modelo

-The company owns Grupo Modelo, Mexico's leading brewer and owner of the Corona brand as of 4 June 2013.
+In 2013, the company bought Grupo Modelo, Mexico's leading brewer and owner of the Corona brand.
 This transaction was valued at US$20.1 billion.
-To satisfy US anti-trust demands, Grupo Modelo sold its US business, including US brand rights and the Piedras Negras Brewery in Mexico, for approx. US$4.75 billion to Constellation Brands, a competitor of AB Inbev in some beverage sectors.
+To satisfy US anti-trust demands, on 7 June 2013 AB InBev sold its Grupo Modelo’s US business, including Grupo Modelo’s brand naming rights and one of the breweries in Piedras Negras in Mexico, for approx. US$4.75 billion to Constellation Brands, a competitor of AB Inbev in some beverage sectors.

-Additionally, the group has a 51% controlling stock on Cerveceria Nacional Dominicana through the AmBev division.

 Oriental Brewery

 On 1 April 2014, AB Inbev completed the re-acquisition of the Oriental Brewery (OB), which it had sold in July 2009.
 OB is the largest brewer in South Korea.
 Its CASS brand is the best-selling beer in South Korea.
 All beers produced by OB are brewed using rice.

 Bud Analytics Lab

 In 2013, AB InBev opened its Bud Analytics Lab in Research Park, University of Illinois at Urbana-Champaign, which develops data research and innovation to solve problems ranging from assortment optimization, social media, and market trends to large scale data initiatives.